Search

 In May 2012 Jiří Bělohlávek was awarded the title CBE (Commander of the Most Excellent Order of the British Empire) ‘for services to music’ by the Queen Elizabeth II.
 In the Czech Republic he was awarded the First Grade Medal of Merit for service to the Republic.

 In a much-anticipated reunion, Jiří Bělohlávek returned as Chief Conductor of the Czech Philharmonic in 2012.
 The outstanding musicianship of the Czech Philharmonic under Bělohlávek’s inspiring direction made this a truly exciting collaboration.
-As an internationally-acclaimed conductor, Jiří Bělohlávek directed the Czech Philharmonic on the international stage, taking the orchestra forward in its music-making, winning it great acclaim which will sure to continue in the future.
+As an internationally-acclaimed conductor, Jiří Bělohlávek directed the Czech Philharmonic on the international stage, taking the orchestra forward in its music-making, and winning it great acclaim.